 How to Work from Home in the Era of COVID-19

-Quarantined or just exercising social distancing?
-In recent weeks, we have watched coronavirus infection rates skyrocket and the stock markets plummet.
+Quarantined or just social distancing?
+This year, we have watched coronavirus infection rates skyrocket and a stock market on a rollercoaster ride.
 Education has moved off campus and online.
 Pro leagues and kids’ leagues have cancelled games and postponed seasons.
 Ski lifts have unloaded their last skiers.
 Even church meetings are being suspended, in some cases replaced with home church.
 In addition, many employers are now telling their workforce to work from home.

-A week or two ago, most of us had never heard of #SocialDistancing.
-However, my career as a full-time #certifiedtranslator has been the perfect training grounds for this new coronavirus-induced reality of encouraged or imposed telecommuting.
+Nine months ago, most of us had never heard of #SocialDistancing.
+However, my career as a full-time #certifiedtranslator has been the perfect training grounds for this new COVID-induced reality of encouraged or imposed telecommuting.
 You see, most of my work takes place within the confines of my home office, and my translation clients can be anywhere—across town or an ocean away.

 What’s it like?

-To me, working from home is great.
+I love working from hom.
 Office politics are not an issue.
 Commuting takes seconds with little traffic along the stairway.
 I can take a break and have lunch whenever I want (theoretically, at least), and I can prevent viral infections using antivirus software.
-(I do commute to the federal courthouse where I provide my services as a federally-certified Spanish/English court interpreter a few times a week, but even then I usually avoid rush hour – and this week the courthouse began holding hearings over the phone.)
+(The federal courthouse -- where I provide my services as a federally-certified Spanish/English court interpreter a few times a week -- reopened last month for occasional in-person hearings in a strange new plexiglass landscape.)

 1. Set a regular work schedule (if your remote boss doesn’t already do that for you).
 This makes it easier for your family – and you – to know when you are available for them.
 It also serves you as a reminder to clock out at the end of the day.